-We highly recommend that the proposer engage the support of their organisation, for example the nominee’s corporate communications department, diversity team and leaders as appropriate.
+We highly recommend that the proposer engages the support of their organisation, for example the nominee’s corporate communications department, diversity team or leaders as appropriate.
 These departments may offer additional support for the nomination.
 A proposer may not nominate themselves for an award.

 Professionals currently working within the financial services industry or in direct connection to it may be nominated.
 Nominees do not need to be individual or corporate members of WIBF and men may be nominated for the Champion for Women Award.
-The nominees’ main place of work must be in the UK or Republic of Ireland.
-Shortlisted nominees are expected to attend the Awards Luncheon on Friday 9th June 2017 and to participate in publicity relating to the Awards.
+The nominees’ main place of work must be in the UK.
+Shortlisted nominees are expected to attend the Awards Luncheon and to participate in publicity relating to the Awards.